mahmoudibrahim/genesorteR/README.md

 genesorteR: Feature Ranking for Single Cell Data
 ======

 **genesorteR is an R package for single cell data analysis.
-It calculate a specificity score to rank all genes in each cluster in the single cell data.
+It calculate a specificity score to rank all genes in each cell cluster.
 It can then use this ranking to find sets of marker genes or to find highly variable genes.**

 **genesorteR is relatively quick, just seconds for 100k cells, few minutes for millions of cells.
 Read more [in genesorteR's pre-print](coming soon...).**